gogoi11/Getting-and-cleaning-data-course-project/README.md

 * `CodeBook.md` describes the data structure, variables and transformations.

 * `run_analysis.R` is an R script which creates the `tidy_data.txt` file.
-Executing this script should create the `tidy_data.txt` in your working directory.
-For more information about the transformations to create this file see the Script section below.
+Executing this script should create the `tidy_data.txt` inside the `UCI HAR DATASET` folder created when the data was unzipped.
+The script downloads and unzips the data automatically.
 \
 R version 4.0.0 (2020-04-24)
 Packages used: